-Teaching one course as subject leader or lecturer has a value of 6 credits (based on Neptun).
-Active involvement in teaching one course shall be worth 2 credits (based on the certificate issued by the subject leader).
+Teaching one timeslot as a subject leader or lecturer has a value of 6 credits (based on Neptun).
+Active involvement in teaching one course constituting one timeslot shall be worth 2 credits (based on the certificate issued by the subject leader).
 Active involvement may cover invigilating exams, correcting papers, delivering parts of a course (e.g. 1-2 seminars / semester), documented job shadowing and mentoring of students writing their thesis, taking part in the competition organised by the Students' Scientific Association (TDK).
 In the study and research phase (semesters 1-4), teaching minimum 1 timeslot or performing education organisation activity equivalent thereto is mandatory (worth 6 credits).
-In the study and research phase (semesters 1-4), a maximum of 24 teaching credits may be recognised.
 For the research and dissertation phase (semesters 5-8), no minimum teaching activity is defined; a maximum of 24 teaching credits (or equivalent education organisation) may be recognised.
 If the PhD student participates in teaching as the leader of a thesis seminar, then on the basis of the information recorded in Neptun, 6 credits may be recognised for 10 undergraduate students or 5 graduate students (if there are fewer students, the number of credits shall be proportionally reduced).